+Summa Cum Laude Magna Cum Laude

+4.0 cumulative GPA 3.75 - 3.99 cumulative GPA

+Cum Laude

-Summa Cum Laude Magna Cum Laude Cum Laude 4.0 cumulative GPA3.75 -3.99 cumulative GPA3.50 - 3.74 cumulative GPA curriculum 30 (thirty) hours or more in length.
+3.50 - 3.74 cumulative GPA

+Honors are calculated on cumulative grade averages received while enrolled in a specific curriculum 30 (thirty) hours or more in length.
 To be eligible for graduation with honors, transfer students must successfully complete a minimum of 25% of the semester credit hours through instruction offered at TCL.
 The semester credit hours must be in the student's major and printed on their official award.
 Credit awarded by transfer, exemption, and substitution will not be calculated into the student's GPA for their specific curriculum.
 The Student Records Office is responsible for identifying students who qualify for academic honors.
-TCL POLICY 3-1-301